hslu-aai/soundscape-generation/README.md

 ### Generate soundscapes

-To generate soundscapes of every image in the `--test_images` directory run the following command.
+To generate soundscapes of every image in the `--test_images` directory, run the following command.
 The generated audios will be saved in `data/soundscapes`.
 Ensure that you specify the correct image's file type in `--test_images_type`.

 ```bash
 docker-compose up sound_generation